debankurchatterjee/compliance-webhook/README.md

 ### Pros

- workload cluster will always have the approved resources. no additional Webhook overhead in the workload cluster. we don't need to manage resource management controllers in the workload cluster. restricted mutation access to the cluster. workload cluster's don't have to maintain the audit history.
+ workload cluster will always have the approved resources.

+ no additional webhook overhead in the workload cluster.

+ we don't need to manage resource management controllers in the workload cluster.

+ restricted mutation access to the workload cluster.

+ workload cluster's don't have to maintain the audit history.

- GitHub will easily help to manage the versioning and change log of the reosurces.
+ GitHub will easily help to manage the versioning and change log of the resources.

 ### Cons

   A management plane need to be introduced which might add additional infra cost and maintenance.

   If number of workload clusters are more then the management plane need to scaled horizontally.